IndrajeetPatil/broomExtra/README.md

 but if it is `polr` object, use `broom::tidy()`/`broom::glance()`/`broom::augment()`”).

-Using generics from `broomExtra` means you no longer have to worry about this, as calling `broomExtra::tidy()`/`broomExtra::glance()`/`broomExtra::augment()` will search the appropriate method from these two packages and return the results.
+Using generics from `{broomExtra}` means you no longer have to worry about this, as calling `broomExtra::tidy()`/`broomExtra::glance()`/`broomExtra::augment()` will search the appropriate method from these two packages and return the results.